So you've found a great new deal and have decided to switch broadband providers. What should you do next?

 Switching from fibre to ADSL

 Similarly, If you're downgrading from fibre to an ADSL connection, you may have to make an appointment to get a BT telephone line installed to your house.
 This carries an additional charge.

 Assuming you're out of contract, you won’t have anything to pay apart from the period that covers your last bill.

-If you are still under contract, however, you will likely have to pay up the rest of your contract term.
-You may also have to return any equipment provided by the broadband supplier you are leaving.
+If you are still under contract, however, you may have to pay the rest of your contract term or some other kind of termination charge.
+You'll probably also have to return any equipment provided by the broadband supplier you are leaving.

 Setting up your router

 After your broadband provider has sent through the equipment you need, you’ll need to set it up so you can start surfing the web.

 Unless you own a router or an engineer has to visit your house to install a new connection, the first thing you’re going to have to do is set up the router supplied by the new provider.
 The good news is that routers are now designed so that even people with minimal technical knowledge can do it.